 If the named Service Coordinator changes, Texas Children's Health Plan notifies Members within 5 Business Days of the name and phone number of their new Service Coordinator.
 Within the same time period, Texas Children's Health Plan also posts the new Service Coordinator's information on the portal or website Members use to obtain plan information.
-If the Member is in a Nursing Facility when the change occurs, the Nursing Facility is notified of the new Service Coordinator's Coordinator's the Nursing Facility is notified of the new Service Coordinator's Coordinator's contact information within 5 days.
+If the Member is in a Nursing Facility when the change occurs, the Nursing Facility is notified of the new Service Coordinator's contact information within 5 days.